talnor/TIME_pipeline/README.md

 detail [here](data/README.md).

 ### Download host reference genome
-Set `nextflow.config` parameter `hostURL` to the URL of the host reference genome of your choice.
+Set `nextflow.config` parameter `hostFasta` to the path of the host reference genome of your choice.
-Then set up the host database with the following command:
+Then set up the host database with the following command.
+The database will be placed in the `hostGenome` directory and will be namned as `hostGenomeBase`.
 ```
-nextflow run main.nf --setup -profile slurm,singularity
+nextflow run main.nf --setup -profile slurm,singularity --outdir <outdir>
 ```

 ### Run Shiver initialisation